List of best-selling Wii U video games

 This is a list of video games for the Wii U video game console that have sold or shipped at least one million copies.
 The best-selling game on the Wii U is Mario Kart 8.
 First released in Japan on May 29, 2014, it went on to sell over 8.4 million units worldwide.

-There are a total of 21 Wii U games on this list which are confirmed to have sold or shipped at least one million units.
-Of these, eleven were developed by internal Nintendo development divisions.
-Of the 21 games on this list, 20 were published in one or more regions by Nintendo.
+There are a total of 20 Wii U games on this list which are confirmed to have sold or shipped at least one million units.
+Of these, 14 were developed by internal Nintendo development divisions.
+All of them were published in one or more regions by Nintendo.